When the stock market gets the wobbles, as recently, it’s usually a good time to focus in on quality firms.

 Good-quality companies with consistent performance and attractive financial characteristics rarely sell cheaply, but periods of market weakness can provide an opportunity to buy the shares a little lower.

-At a share price of 3354p, SABMiller’s dividend yield sits at about 2.3% for 2016 and the payout is covered a respectable twice by forward earnings.
-We find the strength here in the consistent record of rising dividends, powered by the firm’s gargantuan cash flow.
+At a share price of 2783p, Unilever’s dividend yield runs at 3.3% for 2016 and the payout is covered one-and-a-half times by forward earnings.

 Kevin Godbold has no position in any shares mentioned.
-The Motley Fool UK has recommended Britvic and GlaxoSmithKline.
+The Motley Fool UK has recommended GSK.
+The Motley Fool UK owns shares of Unilever.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.